NansiYancheva/SoftUni_CSharp_CourseProject_LegalHelp_2023/README.md

     The admin must be admin@legalhelp.bg because it is set as DevelopmentAdminEmail.
     After that you should create two users - one for legal advisor and one for uploader and through the admin profile to make them in these roles.
     At the end you should test the application with a user.

-TO be updated:
-To be seeded admin, legal advisor, uploader and one user

 🔝 Acknowledgments